timruiterkamp/web-app-from-scratch-18-19/README.md

 ## Description

 My app is a representation of the current premiere league standing with the possibility to get insight to a club.
+And how they performed individually.

 ## Features